tnichols217/notes/CSDS 391/Textbook/5 - Constraint Satisfaction Problems.md

 #### Cutset Conditioning

-1. Pick a subset of nodes such that th
+1. Pick a subset of nodes such that their removal produces a tree